bd2kccd/bd2kccd.github.io/docs_src/causal-web.md

 ![Causal Web User Registration Page](img/causal-web-registration.png)

 Upon finishing registration, the system will send out an email with an activation link.
-Go to your email accont and click on that link, then the Causal Web shows a confirmation message.
+Go to your email account and click on that link, then the Causal Web shows a confirmation message.

 ![Causal Web User Activation Page](img/causal-web-user-activation.png)

-On certain deployments you can click on the **"University"** button to login to the Causal Web via your Pitt/Harvard account.
+Users from University of Pittsburgh or Harvard can click on the **"University"** button to login to the Causal Web via your Pitt/Harvard account.
 This allows all users from the two Universities to authenticate against their University system without registering a new account.

 ![Causal Web User Login with Pitt/Harvard Account Page](img/auth0-login.png)